simondlevy/gym-copter/README.md

 ```
 % pip3 install gym
-% python3 pid-test.py
+% python3 v0-test.py
 ```

-This should pop up the HUD and show the copter rising to an altitude of 100 meters.
+This should pop up the HUD and show the copter rising rapidly.

 ## Similar projects